state-less/react-server-docs-md/src/fragments/setup-postgres.md

 );
 ```

-Once you created the table, your server should be able to connect to the database.
+That's all you need to do to prepare the database.
+Your React Server instance should now connect to the database.